AdamSpannbauer/pixel_art/README.md

 The user has control over the pixelation effect by setting the `ncol` parameter, which controls how many 'pixels' wide the output will have.
 This parameter controls the number of pixel blocks, not the actual width of the image (which can be set by `out_width`).

+This process also returns the final dimensions of the pixel grid created.

 ```python
 import pixel_art
 import cv2